-Best Places to go in China in 2018 Posted by sasha on Jan 22, 2018 in architecture, architecture and landscaping, Culture, environment, Leisure, sightseeing, travel
+Best Places to go in China in 2018 Posted by sasha on Jan 22, 2018 in Culture

 For many people, their New Year’s resolution is to travel more or learn a new language.
 Why not kill two birds with one stone (一箭双雕 – yī jiàn shuāng diāo) by heading to China to do both?
 Not only is China an amazing country to explore, but English is not widely-spoken.
 This means you’ll have no choice but to put your Chinese skills to the test when traveling there.
 Now is the perfect time to travel to China.
 More and more cities are offering visa-free visits and airfare there is cheaper than ever before.
 Here are some of the best places to go in China in 2018 to help you plan your trip.

 While it’s quite common for big cities in China to offer 72-hour transit visas, Beijing just upped the ante and is now giving visitors six whole days visa free to explore the capital!
 If you’re ambitious, you can see all the big sites in Beijing in that time.
 We’ve got an awesome itinerary you can follow for 72 hours in Beijing to start with, hitting things like the Forbidden City (故宫 – gù gōng) and the Great Wall (长城 – cháng chéng).

 With those extra days, you can tack on some awesome Beijing day trips, such as hiking in the Fragrant Hills (香山 – xiāng shān) or rafting and bungee jumping in Shi Du (十渡 – shí dù).
 You’ll also have more time to dig into the amazing culinary and night life scenes here.
 Mmmm… Beijing roast duck!